 Mr. Richardson is the Executive Vice-President of Killam.
-Prior to April 2017, Mr. Richardson was Killam's Chief Financial Officer and Executive Vice-President.
+Prior to April 2017, Mr. Richardson was Killam's Chief Financial Officer and Executive Vice-President since Killam's inception in May 2000.
 Mr. Richardson has worked for over 30 years in real estate and has extensive experience in accounting, corporate finance, leasing, brokerage and property development.
 Mr. Richardson is a FCPA, FCA.

-Mr. Richardson's 2018 base salary was \$330,000.
-This compares to 2017 which reflected a prorated amount of \$343,750 based on a salary of \$475,000 for the first three months of 2017 and \$300,000 for the remaining nine months of 2017 when Mr. Richardson reduced his work week to 60%.
+Mr. Richardson's 2019 base salary was \$330,000, consistent with the 2018 base salary of \$330,000.
 The Executive Vice-President had robust objectives established with the goal of enabling long-term and shorter-term FFO and same property NOI growth.

 Mr. Richardson's AIP award is based on corporate and individual performance.
-The AIP payout for 2018 was \$274,890.
-The payout reflected results of 150% of target for same property NOI growth, 117% of FFO per unit growth (75% of award) and 92% of individual results (25% of award).
-The following table highlights the individual performance objectives used to determine the individual strategic objective portion of the AIP for the Executive Vice-President related to his 2018 performance:
+The AIP payout for 2019 was \$238,796.
+The payout reflected results of 120% of target for same property NOI growth, 103% of FFO per Unit growth (75% of award) and 88% of individual results (25% of award).
+The following table highlights the individual performance objectives used to determine the individual strategic objective portion of the AIP for the Executive Vice-President related to his 2019 performance: